The United States Police & Fire Championships.

 The name of the original Games has changed several times throughout the years.
 From 1967 through 1989 the Games were known as the California Police Olympics.
 In 1990 the name changed to the California Police Summer Games.
 The inclusion of firefighters in 2000 prompted the name change to the California Police and Fire Games.
 2005 brought the addition of several western states into the competition and the name changed to the Western States Police and Fire Games.
 Since 2012, the Games have been known as: The United States Police and Fire Championships.

 Scheduled for June 22 – 29, 2019, the United States Police & Fire Championships is an Olympic-style competitions with athletes representing law enforcement, firefighters, and officers from corrections, probation, border protection, immigration and customs from across the country.
-Athletes compete in 50 different sports in 35 venues through-out the county.
+Athletes compete in 50 different sports in 35 venues through-out the County of San Diego.

 The first Police Olympics were held in San Diego, California in 1967.
 San Diego Police Captain Veon “Duke” Nyhus recognized the need to promote physical fitness and camaraderie amongst members of the law enforcement community.
 Duke formulated the idea of the Police Olympics and created the competition with an eye towards promoting physical fitness and sport as both a means for officers to, improve their overall fitness, reduce stress, and to increase their professional abilities.

 That first year 504 competitors registered for competition in 16 sports held over 2 days.
 Following those first Police Olympics Duke wrote the following in the “Fall In” (San Diego Police Department’s magazine):